The Lego Movie 2: The Second Part (soundtrack): Development

 After the success of "Everything Is Awesome" created for the first film, Phil Lord and Christopher Miller wanted a similar song for the sequel.
 The duo asked songwriter Jon Lajoie (the primary artist) to write a track that would elicit mixed feelings.
 According to Lajoie, he described the track as "49 percent annoying and 51 percent fun to listen to” which eventually became "Catchy Song".
 The track principally featured as its only lyric the repeated phrase "This song's gonna get stuck inside your head", after Lajoie initially sang the phrase in his bathroom while brainstorming about the song lyrics.
 He initially wrote an annoying version of the track, as he wanted it as "a song that is supposed to drive insane, something that sort of feels creepy and brainwashy" but after watching the film, he changed it to a more enjoyable version of the track.

-"Catchy Song" was recorded with several artists and Lajoie had wrote 20 different verses of the song, but the producers were not satisfied with the demos.
+"Catchy Song" was recorded with several artists and Lajoie wrote 20 different verses of the song, but the producers were not satisfied with the demos.
 Later, music producer Dillon Francis, whom Lajoie closely associated with, had agreed to perform the track.
 In addition, T-Pain and Alaya High, under her stage name That Girl Lay Lay, had crooned the version's choral portions.
 Because director Mike Mitchell and Lajoie initially intended the song would attain popularity among kids, and felt that the repeated verses might irritate parents, they comically apologized to parents after the song's release.
 Lajoie found that "Everything is Awesome" was "annoyingly catchy", and the only way that they could outdo that was "Dial the 'annoying' up to 11!".